DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Introduction

 Current machine learning methods are able to recognize modern handwritten text with accuracy and performance close to that of humans, due to developments in deep neural networks and large-scale datasets with a variety of data instances \cite{DBLP:journals/corr/abs-1910-00663}.
 Character classification datasets such as MNIST \cite{lecun-mnisthandwrittendigit-2010} possess tens of thousands of carefully curated training examples, while in-context handwriting recognition datasets such as IAM \cite{Marti2002TheIA} contain over 1500 scanned documents with line-by-line annotations.
 However, using a model to automatically transcribe an ancient text is substantially more challenging than typical problems in handwriting recognition.
-First, the fragmentary condition of these clay tablets leads to inherent data quality problems where even a trained human may not be able to determine what sign a groups of wedges represents.
+First, the fragmentary condition of these clay tablets leads to inherent data quality problems where even a trained human may not be able to determine what sign a group of wedges represents.
 Second, handwriting recognition methods are normally applied to two-dimensional printed or handwritten text on flat surfaces.
 Because cuneiform signs are produced by impressing a reed stylus into wet clay, the signs are inherently three-dimensional.
 It is important to note that the tablet surface is also a variable three-dimensional object, making digital photography challenging.
 A cuneiform text is most easily read when the tablet is held in the hand and rotated dynamically to produce variable light and shadow across the tablet surface.
-The PFA digital images with annotated hotspots are JPG files of single, statically lit cuneiform texts.
 Finally, there is simply a lack of comparable large-scale datasets for ancient Near Eastern scripts.
-Data archives for these scripts exist, such as ORACC \cite{oracc}, which contains thousands of transliterations, and CDLI \cite{cdli}, which contains thousands of cuneiform tablet images , some paired with transliteration.
+Data archives for these scripts exist, such as ORACC \cite{oracc}, which contains thousands of transliterations, and CDLI \cite{cdli}, which contains thousands of cuneiform tablet images, some paired with transliteration.
 However, these archives do not possess sign-level bounding box annotations that enable the straightforward use of modern object detection methods.
+In addition, these corpora primarily contain text written in Akkadian or Sumerian, giving them limited utility for Elamite transliteration.